ual-cci/MSc-Coding-1/session8.md

 https://mimicproject.com/code/f1c2157e-b6d5-52d7-e0fa-b554826d03d2

+This is a simple ground plane and it's not very good at all.
+The random number generator is being used to create terrain, but the terrain is not very varied or interesting.
+Your job is to make the terrain look better.

-Create a translation so that the ground plane is on the ground.
+a) Create a translation so that the ground plane is on the ground - it's currently in the air!

-Consider how this affects the lighting - you might need to move the light..

----

-## Exercise 6
+b) Modify the terrain generator function (the random function) to make more interesting terrain.
+This is a bit like adding waves together over time + space...

+To help you with this, take a look at the below algorithms...

 Fractal noise (value / Perlin noise)

-Try to apply one of the below fractal noise examples to the ground plane in 2)

 https://mimicproject.com/code/01ca616c-3d47-ed3d-4082-18ecf7953ffe